max-acc/arduino-game-console/README.md

 - Super Hard: Super hard is a mix of Medium and Hard.
 The ball bounces off in random directions and it will get pretty fast.

 ### Version 1.4.0
+In this version the representation of the game **Pong** has completly changed.
+It is now possible to play the game on two instead of one matrices.

+### Version 1.4.1
 This is the currently work-in-progress-version.
-Upgrading for using two matrices instead of only one.

 ## Roadmap

-### Version 1.4.1
+### Version 1.5.0
 Upgrading for using RBG matrices.

 ### Version 1.5.0
 Building a housing for the game console.

-### Version 1.6.0
+### Version 1.7.0
 Preparing the program for version 2.0.
 It will be about renaming the variables and functions which are only referring to Pong.